Costa Rica

 Foreign Funding

-There are no CSO-specific restrictions impeding domestic CSOs from receiving funding or resources from foreign governments, organizations or individuals.
+There are no legal restrictions specifically targeting CSOs that prevent them from receiving funding or resources from foreign governments, organizations, or individuals.

 Domestic Funding

-Article 26 of the Law on Associations affirms that associations can acquire all types of goods, can hold contracts of any nature and have any legal operations, if leading to the realization of their goals.
+Under Article 26 of the Law on Associations, associations are permitted to acquire all types of assets, enter into contracts, and engage in any legal transactions, provided that such activities contribute to the fulfillment of their organizational goals.

 Barriers to Assembly

-Article 26 of the Constitution protects the freedom of peaceful assembly:
+Article 26 of Costa Rica’s Constitution protects the right to peaceful assembly, establishing that:

-There is no legislative act or regulation governing assemblies in Costa Rica.
+Although the Constitution provides this guarantee, there is no specific legislative act or regulation that governs public assemblies in Costa Rica.

 While we aim to maintain information that is as current as possible, we realize that situations can rapidly change.
 If you are aware of any additional information or inaccuracies on this page, please keep us informed; write to ICNL at ngomonitor@icnl.org.